The Jennifer Aniston Salad is fresh, crunchy, and packed with plant-based protein. Enjoy this light, gluten free salad as a healthy lunch or dinner.

 Plus lots of chopped fresh herbs including parsley and mint.
 SO GOOD.

 Last step is to whisk up a simple Lemon Dressing to dress the salad with.
-That’s just equal parts lemon juice and extra virgin olive oil whisked with a drizzle of honey, plus pinches of salt and pepper.
+To a small mixing bowl, or to a mason jar with a lid, add equal parts lemon juice and extra virgin olive oil, plus with a drizzle of honey, and pinches of salt and pepper.
+Whisk or shake to combine.

 More Healthy Salad Recipes